outscale/osc-libcurl-examples/php/README.md

 **REQUIRE PHP 8.2 OR SUPERRIOR**

-This message been writed in 2022, Most likelly you need to recompille it.
+As this is a fearly recent versions of PHP, you might have to compile it.

 it's like
 ```